DB Vertrieb GmbH Charge on Credit Card – What Is It?

 Consumer Reports and Experiences

-Some consumers recognize the DB Vertrieb GmbH charge after reviewing a recent trip to Germany or Europe.
-Others discover that a family member purchased train tickets using their card or that a BahnCard or transportation subscription renewed.
+Some consumers recognize the charge after reviewing a recent trip to Germany or Europe.
+Others discover that a family member, employee, travel companion, or authorized card user purchased train tickets, reserved seats, bought a BahnCard, or started a transportation subscription.

 There are also reports from cardholders who say they never traveled in Germany and could not identify the transaction.
 An unrecognized charge does not automatically prove fraud, but it should be investigated promptly.